swisskyrepo/PayloadsAllTheThings/XXE Injection/README.md

 > An XML External Entity attack is a type of attack against an application that parses XML input and allows XML entities.
 XML entities can be used to tell the XML parser to fetch specific content on the server.

-**Internal Entity**: If an entity is declared within a DTD it is called as internal entity.
+**Internal Entity**: If an entity is declared within a DTD it is called an internal entity.
 Syntax: `<!ENTITY entity_name "entity_value">`

-**External Entity**: If an entity is declared outside a DTD it is called as external entity.
+**External Entity**: If an entity is declared outside a DTD it is called an external entity.
 Identified by `SYSTEM`.
 Syntax: `<!ENTITY entity_name SYSTEM "entity_value">`

 ## Summary